 2. Consider changing your last name once you begin teaching

-3. Consider creating a new account on Facebook if you must have online contact with students
+3. Consider creating a new account on Facebook/IG/Social Media for online contact with students

 4. Make sure your stuff is private.
 Make VERY sure.
 Go and view it as someone else and as the general public to make certain